r-owen/base_loom_server/docs/weaving.md

 ## Repeating

 The software will automatically repeat patterns if you weave or unweave beyond the end.
-The exact behavior is controlled by the `Separate repeats` checkbox:
+The exact behavior is controlled by the "Separate repeats" checkbox:

 * "On" (checked): you must advance twice when you reach an end, before the next set of shafts is raised.
   The first advance will lower all shafts, as a signal that you have finished weaving or unweaving one pattern repeat.
 That is the "separator".